Placentitis in the Mare – Diagnosis, Treatment and Outcome

 In the healthy pregnant mare, estrogen levels rise to a peak at around 210 days.
 Measurement of levels between 150 and 280 days of pregnancy are considered to be indicative of fetal well-being.
 Concentrations in that period >1,000 pg/ml are normal, while levels <1,000 pg/ml are thought to be indicative of fetal stress or lack of viability.
 Levels prior to 300 days of gestation between 500 and 800 pg/ml may indicate a compromising of the fetus, while levels <500 pg/ml are strongly suggestive of either severe compromise or death of the fetus.
 Progestogen levels – note “progestogen” not “progesterone”, levels of which drop to base-line at around 100-150 days – remain relatively low throughout later normal pregnancy until about 15-21 days before foaling, at which point levels rise dramatically, only to drop equally dramatically about 24 hours prior to parturition.
 Douglas showed that progestogen levels range between 4 and 10 ng/ml until day 300, reaching a peak mean of approximately 26 ng/ml by day 340.
 He also observed that is important to recognize that between days 150 and 280 of pregnancy, placentitis usually results in higher progestogens and lower estrogens when compared to normal mares.
 Thus, a single serum hormonal assay for these two hormones can add valuable information to enable the attending veterinarian to confirm the presence of placentitis and indicate that both antibiotic and hormonal therapy may be needed , while other practitioners suggest a series of three samplings taken over a 48-72 hour period.
 This same source points out that the estrogen assay will be unreliable after about 300 days of gestational duration owing to the naturally dropping levels at that point.

-There appears to be a new possibility in blood testing for placentitis with evaluation of serum amyloid A (SAA).
+There is a possible blood test for placentitis with evaluation of serum amyloid A (SAA).
 Inflammation results in elevation of serum concentrations of acute phase proteins, of which SAA is the major one present in the horse.
 Caution must be observed with testing for SAA however, as an elevated level will not be specific to placentitis, but will merely indicate a general level of inflammation present somewhere in the body.
-Research is ongoing on this topic at the Maxwell H. Gluck Equine Research Center (University of Kentucky), led by Barry Ball, DVM, PhD, Dipl.
-ACT.

 In the multi-faceted treatment protocol for placentitis, there are several aims: control infection, reduce the inflammation, possibly increase bloodflow to the uterus, and encourage myometrial quiescence: